Follow these steps and use the products recommended to insure that your plants get off to the best start and flourish in the landscape.

 Trees, shrubs, perennials and ornamental grasses – Use plant-derived materials like shredded bark crushed pecan or Back to Earth Blend compost to cover the soil 1 to 2” deep.

 6) Get New Transplants Off to a Great Start—To help plants establish strong roots, use Medina Fish Blend 2-3-2 at a rate of 1 tablespoon/gal. of water.
 Use weekly for the first month or so after transplanting to stimulate root growth and promote healthy microbial activity in the soil.
+The fertilizer can also be applied as a foliar spray every couple of weeks (see directions on bottle).

 7) Water—It’s essential to water deeply.
 Using a gentle stream from a watering can or hose, water in your new plant.
 Fill the saucer.
 Let it soak in and repeat.
 Always water twice.
 Continue to water your new transplants 2-3 x/week until established.
 For some xeric perennials, this could be about 8 weeks.
 For most other plants, water 1-3 x/week for the first growing season through fall.